Big or small, organisations have long understood the advantages of working with an intranet solution.

 It’s no surprise, then, that an increasing number of businesses have already turned to the cloud, which offers certain advantages over on-premise solutions as a dynamic, next generation intranet hosting solution.

 "Everything is going to be connected to cloud and data...”

 Satya Nadella, Chief Executive Officer, Microsoft

-Easy & scalable
+Easy and scalable

 From personal music libraries and photo collections, to contact information and calendars stored on smartphones, tablets and laptops.
 Our personal lives have increasingly become dependent on access to information stored in the cloud.

 The cloud is a communications network and data centre hosted via the internet, rather than a physical device.

 The cloud has replaced everything from CDs and cassette tapes to the multiple hard drives that used to clog shelves and desk drawers.
 (And yes, your company’s mainframe included.)

 Popularised for personal use by the likes of Apple’s iTunes and iCloud, Google Drive, Amazon’s Kindle library and many more, the cloud is now commonplace in everyday life.

 Businesses are turning to the cloud as they come to realise that the integration of complex back end systems and large amounts of data is easily managed in the cloud.